 Major John Rodwell DL

-John served for 16 years in the Grenadier Guards before joining SG Warburg & Co.
-Ltd. and subsequently Mercury Asset Management for a further 20 years.
-He is currently the Chairman of The Hedley Foundation, the Standard Bearer of the Honourable Corps of Gentlemen at Arms (The Queen’s Body Guard), a Skinner and the Vice President of the Cavalry and Guards Club.
-He has been married for over forty years and his interests include gardening, golf and skiing.
+John served for sixteen years in the Grenadier Guards before joining SG Warburg & Co and subsequently Mercury Asset Management for a further 20 years.
+He is Chairman of The Hedley Foundation and Vice President of the Cavalry and Guards Club.
+He has served as Representative Deputy Lieutenant for the London Boroughs of Enfield and Ealing and now assists, when invited, in the Royal Borough of Kensington and Chelsea

 Martin Russell Esq DL